 The American Evaluation Association national conference in Washington D.C. was a great time to catch up with other evaluators, find out what is going on in our and related fields, and reflect on my research and evaluation work.

-Don’t worry, I wasn’t involved in any incidents requiring an emergency response.
+Don’t worry; I wasn’t involved in any incidents requiring an emergency response.
 However, I did present a poster on our collaboration with a law enforcement agency regarding their 911 communications centers in South Florida.
 I am co-PI on the project through our university.

-We are assisting with evaluating the hiring and retention systems the agency uses for their communications operators.
+We are assisting with evaluating the hiring and retention systems the agency uses for its communications operators.
 These are the people who fill the critical role of answering 911 emergency calls from the public and dispatching first responders to incidents.
 Thanks for the ideas and feedback for those of you who stopped by during the session.

-As part of the study her team took a logic model that was previously developed for a youth tobacco use program and made several design changes to it.
+As part of the study, her team took a logic model that was previously developed for a youth tobacco use program and made several design changes to it.
 Below is the color version of the improved logic model they used.
 It makes sense that style and format would have an impact on usability.

 So I am part of a team that is developing a logic model for a grant proposal we are writing to fund a project that addresses the needs of college students who are veterans of the U.S. armed forces.
-Working on the logic model has focused our group to clearly identify the needs of the target population, programmatic outcomes that would be beneficial to the veterans and the university community in general, and activities and strategies to achieve the outcomes.
+Working on the logic model has focused our group to clearly identify the needs of the target population, programmatic outcomes that would be beneficial to the veterans and the university community in general, and activities and strategies to achieve the results.

 I incorporated some of the design elements from Ciara’s study into the template.
-The link will direct you to the Lucidchart website where you have to set up an account (they have a free account option) to access the template.
+The link will direct you to the Lucidchart website, where you have to set up an account (they have a free account option) to access the template.

 After setting up your account, you will see “Shared with me” to the left.
 Select that, and you can use the template I developed.